An epicurean adventure to: The United Kingdom

 What's to love about this recipe

-- A homemade Christmas cake makes a fantastic gift for your Christmas party host.
+- Makes a perfect homemade gift for your Christmas party host.

 Key ingredient notes and substitutions